 Ralph Lauren, in partnership with The Conduit, also ran a campaign to provide thousands of meals for frontline NHS staff, with support from GAIL's bakery and catering company Rocket.
 Ready-prepared meals and loaves of bread were distributed to staff at The Royal Marsden each week.

 Providing critical help

 The Ralph Lauren Centre for Breast Cancer Research is also now being utilised as a critical facility for the hospital in which biochemical sample analysis takes place.
 This is an essential process as part of standard cancer treatment and now requires a specialised environment to be analysed, due to the risk of COVID-19 being present in the specimen.

-Professor Mitch Dowsett, Head of the Ralph Lauren Centre for Breast Cancer Research at The Royal Marsden, who has helped to lead the procurement of the testing equipment said:
+Professor Mitch Dowsett, who has helped to lead the procurement of the testing equipment, said:

-“Thanks to The Ralph Lauren Corporate Foundation and The Royal Marsden Cancer Charity, we can bring COVID-19 testing in-house, increasing the volume of NHS staff, and cancer patients across London, that can be tested and significantly speeding up the turnaround of results.”
+“Thanks to The Ralph Lauren Corporate Foundation and The Royal Marsden Cancer Charity, we can bring COVID-19 testing in-house, significantly speeding up the turnaround of results.”

 Antonia Dalmahoy, Managing Director of The Royal Marsden Cancer Charity, said:

-“We are incredibly thankful to Ralph Lauren and The Ralph Lauren Corporate Foundation for their ongoing commitment to supporting the Charity and The Royal Marsden.
-This, along with our emergency appeal, ensures we can continue to provide critical help to staff and patients – at The Royal Marsden and across London - at a time when they need it most.”
+“We are incredibly grateful to Ralph Lauren and The Ralph Lauren Corporate Foundation for their ongoing commitment to supporting the Charity and The Royal Marsden.
+Their support means we can continue to provide critical help to patients – at The Royal Marsden and across London - at a time when they need it most.”